Gerard Gohou

-Gerard Bi Goua Gohou (born 29 December 1988) is a footballer.
+Gerard Bi Goua Gohou (born 29 December 1988) is a professional footballer who plays as a striker.
 Born in the Ivory Coast, he plays for the Rwanda national team.

-Career
+Club career

 JC Abidjan

 Gohou began his career 2004 with JC Abidjan and in 2008 appeared in the first team which played in the Ivory Coast's top tier.
 He served a total of four years with JC Abidjan.

 Hassania Agadir

 In summer 2008 Gohou signed for Moroccan club HUS d'Agadir.
 Gohou scored nine goals in 17 matches for the club.

 Neuchâtel Xamax

 On 15 February 2010, Swiss Super League club Neuchâtel Xamax announced the signing of Gohou.
 Shortly afterwards, Moroccan media suggested his contract with former side Hassania Agadir had not been terminated.
 On 27 February 2017, he arrived in Neuchâtel and was presented by his new club.
 Hassania Agadir contested the termination of the contract with Gohou and reported the case to FIFA.
 Moroccan authorities had arrested Gohou at the airport and held him in custody for three days before being acquitted of a theft charge, according to the player.

 Gohou played the second half of the 2010–11 and after failing to score in the first ten matches, he scored a brace in the last match of his first season at the club.

 He netted six goals in the first 13 league matches of the 2011–12 season.
 In the following 17 league matches he played he scored two goals.

 Across one and a half seasons Gohou totalled nine goals in 41 league matches.